-Eintracht Frankfurt have confirmed that Sebastian Rode will join Bayern Munich on a free transfer when his contract expires in the summer.
+Eintracht Frankfurt have tested that Sebastian Rode will sign up for Bayern Munich on a free switch when his contract expires in the summertime.

-GettyImagesSebastian Rode will join Bayern Munich in the summer.
+GettyImagesSebastian Rode will sign up for Bayern Munich in the summertime.

 • Schaaf: Worst kept secret